postgres/postgres/contrib/pg_tde/documentation/docs/decrypt.md

 ## Method 1.
 Change the access method

-If you encrypted a table with the `tde_heap` or `tde_heap_basic` access method and need to decrypt it, run the following command against the desired table (`mytable` in the example below):
+If you encrypted a table with the `tde_heap` access method and need to decrypt it, run the following command against the desired table (`mytable` in the example below):

 ```
 ALTER TABLE mytable SET ACCESS METHOD heap;